vkoskiv/c-ray/README.md

 - Benchmarking metrics

 The default integrator supports:
-- metal
+- Metal
-- glass
+- Glass
-- lambertian diffuse
+- Lambertian diffuse
-- plastic
+- Plastic
-- triangles and spheres
+- Triangles and spheres
 - Depth of field
 - Russian Roulette path optimization
 - Diffuse textures
 - Normal maps

 Things I'm looking to implement:
+- Proper physically based materials in place of the current ad-hoc implementations
-- Built a more robust API with a scene state.
+- Built a more robust API with an interactive scene state.
 - Some procedural textures
 - Python API wrapper
-- Better materials
 - Networking and clustered rendering
 - Volumetric rendering
 - Subsurface scattering